E-Motorsport - FIA Formula E

 The car, called the HIPER, is being developed to conform to the FIA rally and rally cross regulations.
 It is being based on a Peugeot 207 Super 2000 rally car.

-Rhys Millen wins Pikes Peak under all-electric power!
+Volkswagen break the Pikes Peak all time record under all-electric power!